TrueFiEng/Mars/docs/source/verifying-contracts.rst

 Waffle's default compiler options are different from Etherscan's.

-The :code:`compilerVersion` setting also needs to be set to one of `compiler versions supported by Etherscan <https://etherscan.io/solcversions>`.
+The :code:`compilerVersion` setting also needs to be set to one of the `compiler versions supported by Etherscan <https://etherscan.io/solcversions>`_.